12gabriel3/easy-esi/docs/source/models.rst

 Model Discovery
 ---------------
-Keep in mind that bravado-core has to do some extra legwork to figure out which parts of your spec represent Swagger models and which parts don't to make this feature work automagically.
+Keep in mind that easy-esi-core has to do some extra legwork to figure out which parts of your spec represent Swagger models and which parts don't to make this feature work automagically.
 With a single-file Swagger spec, this is pretty straight forward - almost everything under ``#/definitions`` is a model.
 However, with